-So, planning a trip to Machu Picchu is not easy.
+cialis soft tabs online So, planning a trip to anywhere in South America is not easy and Machu Picchu is not the exception.
 We didn’t want to take an organized tour and we are glad we didn’t because you really don’t need one.

 The Lima Airport…

 There are things you should know about the Lima Airport.

 1. United operates only during certain times, so there is not a United rep there all the time.
 On the way out, we got to the airport 10 hours early and we were told to come back in 8 hours.

 2. The Lima Airport does not close.
 You can sleep there.
 Lots of people do.
 On the floor, in the chairs, everywhere.
 There is a hotel connected but it runs about $200 a night (why spend $200 when there is the floor??).
 There is a very very tiny lounge in the domestic area.
 When you land, you are landing in the domestic area (I know it is odd).
 BUT, on your way out, you can hang out in the VERY VERY NICE international lounge.
 I could have spent the whole day there.
 Unfortunately we needed to check bags so we had to wait for the United rep to get there until we could get to the lounge.

 3. Behind the stairs is an official baggage hold.
 Since we had to wait for United, we checked our bags there and then got a cab to sight see.
 It wasn’t cheap but the alternative was to hang out in ticketing.
 Boring.

 4. There are LOTS of cab drivers at the airport.
 They are aggressive and everywhere.
 The guys in Green are reputable.

 5. You can easily see most of Lima in 6 hours.
 We went downtown, saw the churches, went to the beach and took a bus tour.
 I highly recommend you check out the city.